sinara-hw/Thermostat/README.md

 Design files (schematics, PCB layouts, BOMs) can be found at [Thermostat/Releases](https://github.com/sinara-hw/Thermostat/releases).

-This project is mostly edited offline, out of source control, and updated on each release.

 ## Wiki

 More information can be found on the [wiki](https://github.com/sinara-hw/Thermostat/wiki).